Mohammad Noyeem told his story in soft, well-practiced English.

 When OPB attended one such gathering, the men patiently lined up to provide testimonies.
 They wanted the opportunity to be heard.

-Harun Din (second photo) pulled out a piece of paper with his parents’ original citizen card numbers before Myanmar’s 1982 Citizenship Act:
+Harun Din (shown above) pulled out a piece of paper with his parents' original citizen card numbers before Myanmar’s 1982 Citizenship Act:

 Many more stories of the tragedy were shared.
 None had a sense of closure.

 That's partly because the international community has failed to provide a solution to the crisis in Myanmar, other than imposing sanctions against the country's military leadership.
 Between landmine-strewn borders and failed — even ignorant — diplomacy, the stateless Rohingya have no clear path of returning home.